academy-agents/academy/docs/guides/llm.md

         )
 ```

-For the complete code of Langchain interacting with Academy agents, please look at the [example](https://github.com/academy-agents/academy/tree/main/examples/06-llm) included in the repo.
+For the complete code of LangChain interacting with Academy agents, please look at the [example](https://github.com/academy-agents/academy/tree/main/examples/06-llm) included in the repo.

 ## Multi-agent Discussion with LLMs

-### Using specialized LLMs
+### Using Specialized LLMs

 One advantage of distributing agents as